thalesluquetti/codes/README.md

 # Overview

 Architectural overview:
 This app was created as MVVM architecture.
-With a custom provider for best results and manager.
+With a custom provider for best results and easy maintenance.

 Testing:
 For this demonstration, I am only testing the viewModel.
-In the future i am insert snapshot test case for testing viewControllers and create UITests too.
+In the future i will insert snapshot test case for testing viewControllers and create UITests too.

 Dependencies:
 These are the dependencies I'm using: